 To identify survey respondents, the survey will use a random sampling approach.
 This approach will employ randomized GIS sampling, which takes satellite imagery of the regions targeted.
 Data collectors will go to each GPS point and conduct an interview with the closest household to the point.
 In order to ensure gender representation, participants will be classified as either male or female, according to the sampling framework above.
-In each classification, data collectors will seek respondents of that gender.
 If there is more than one adult within the household of that specific gender, the data collectors will introduce the assessment and ask household members who they think among them can provide information given the nature of the assessment.